Myanmar

 National Landmark Garden

-A vast park featuring beautifully landscaped gardens and significant monuments.
+A vast park with beautiful gardens and important monuments.

 Pyidaungsu Hluttaw (Parliament House)

-An impressive modern architectural marvel serving as the seat of Myanmar’s national assembly.
+An impressive modern building housing Myanmar’s national assembly.

 Uppatasanti Pagoda